JoyOffiong/alatpay_react_sdk-npm-package/README.md

  # Metadata field

- The metadata field expects an array of objects and this will be returned in the response body
+ The metadata field is an objects that allows you to pass other required information

  ```js
     //other required fields